 Component Product Function Supply Chain Integration Service CableLabs Platform Controller/IoTivity Cloud Service The device manufacturer provides device bootstrapping information (i.e., the DPP URI) to the CableLabs Web Server.
 There are several potential mechanisms for sending the DPP URI to the CableLabs Web Server.
 The manufacturer can send the device's DPP URI to the Web Server directly, via an API.
 The API used is not the REST API that is documented in the DPP specification.
 However, the API is published and was made available to manufacturers wanting to onboard their IoT devices using Build 2.
 Once the device is transferred to an owner, the CableLabs Web Server provides the device's DPP URI to the device owner's authorization service, which is part of the owner's configurator.
 Authorization Service CableLabs Platform Controller The authorization service provides the configurator and router with the information needed to determine if the device is authorized to be onboarded to the network and, if so, whether it should be assigned any special roles, assigned to any specific network segments, or be subject to any specific access controls.
 Build-Specific IoT Device Raspberry Pi (Bulb) Raspberry Pi (switch) The IoT devices that are used to demonstrate both trusted network-layer onboarding and trusted application-layer onboarding.
 They run the Wi-Fi Easy Connect network-layer onboarding protocol to securely receive their network credentials.
 They also support application-layer onboarding of the device to the OCF environment by conveying the device's application-layer bootstrapping information as part of the network-layer onboarding protocol.
 Generic IoT Device Aruba UXI Sensor The IoT device that is used to demonstrate only trusted network-layer onboarding.
 Secure Storage N/A (IoT device is not equipped with secure storage) Storage designed to be protected from unauthorized access and capable of detecting attempts to hack or modify its contents.
 Used to store and process private keys and other information that must be kept confidential.
 Certificate Authority N/A (Not yet implemented) Issues and signs certificates as needed.
+Application-Layer Onboarding Service OCF Diplomat and OCF OBT within IoTivity After connecting to the network, the OCF Diplomat authenticates the devices, establishes secure channels with them, and sends them access control lists that control which bulbs each switch is authorized to turn on and off.

-Component Product Function Application-Layer Onboarding Service OCF Diplomat and OCF OBT within IoTivity After connecting to the network, the OCF Diplomat authenticates the devices, establishes secure channels with them, and sends them access control lists that control which bulbs each switch is authorized to turn on and off.
-Manufacturing Component N/A (Not yet implemented) Manufactures the IoT device.
+Component Product Function Ongoing Device Authorization N/A - Not intended for inclusion in this build Performs activities designed to provide ongoing assessment of the device's trustworthiness and authorization to access network resources.
+For example, it may perform behavioral analysis or device attestation and use the results to determine whether the device should be granted access to certain high-value resources, assigned to a particular network segment, or other action taken.
+Manufacturer Factory Provisioning Process N/A (Not yet implemented) Manufactures the IoT device.
 Creates, signs, and installs the device's unique identity and other birth credentials into secure storage.
 Installs information the device requires for application-layer onboarding (if applicable).
 May populate a manufacturer database with information regarding devices that are created and, when the devices are sold, may record what entity owns them.